 After that, the route got a little complicated.

 This is where I wish we’d known how to read the Junction Route map system, but alas I did not.
 If you don’t know what I’m talking about, read this post: How To Read A Cycle Route Map of The Netherlands.
-Because the signs we could read we often confusing:
+Because the signs we could read were often confusing:

 The arrows to Haarlem and Leiden point in the same direction, but those two towns are in opposite directions!
 Whaaat?!
 In hindsight, I now understand that there are hundreds of bike routes to get to one destination, but I didn’t know that then.
 But more to the point, I was not in the mood for backtracking.
 It was late afternoon, we were tired and hungry, and wanted to know the shortest, quickest way to Leiden!